 Types of Abdominal Flaps

-- Free Transverse Rectus Abdominis Myocutaneous (TRAM): Consists of skin, fatty tissue and muscle, with or without fascia, the flap is disconnected from its blood supply and connected to the blood supply in the chest.
+- Free Transverse Rectus Abdominis Myocutaneous (TRAM): Consists of skin, fatty tissue and muscle, with fascia, the flap is disconnected from its blood supply and connected to the blood supply in the chest.

 - Muscle-Sparing & Perforator Flaps: A flap may be created with removing little to no fascia or muscle, or only a small amount.
 This has shown to reduce problems that can occur from removing supporting structures of the abdominal wall.